SeeedDocument/Seeed-WiKi/docs/Grove-Gas_Sensor-MQ2.md

 This is an Analog output sensor.
 This needs to be connected to any one Analog socket in [Grove Base Shield](/Base_Shield_V2).
 The examples used in this tutorial makes uses of A0 analog pin.
 Connect this module to the A0 port of Base Shield.

-It is possible to connect the Grove module to Arduino directly by using jumper wires by using the connection as shown in the table below:
+It is possible to connect the Grove module to Arduino directly by using jumper wires, please refer to the connection in the table below:

 | Arduino   | Gas Sensor |
 |-----------|------------|